HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/day4/3-collaborating-with-github.md

 ###Making your own changes

-Work on your own copy, and use the new workflow we learned above - make changes, add files to a staging area, committ and push.
+Work on your own copy, and use the new workflow we learned above - make changes, add files to a staging area, commit and push.
 They'll only affect your forked copy so far.

 ###Asking for your changes to be incorporated